chatswithjc/godisgood/content/en/docs/book/your-purpose.md

 The apostle Paul wrote, **"I have been crucified with Christ; IT IS NO LONGER I WHO LIVE, but CHRIST LIVES IN ME; and the life which I now live in the flesh I live by faith in the Son of God, who loved me and gave Himself for me"** (Galatians 2:20).

 In the first century, the word "Christian" was a term of derision that meant "of the party of Christ."
 Are you a Christian because people see Christ in you, Friend?
 Are you His follower?
 That is God's plan for your life: to make you like Christ.

+## Pain and Pleasure

+All human behavior moves in a pendulum like motion I call the "PP" principle.
+"PP" stands for Pain and Pleasure.
+We run away from pain towards pleasure in everything we do.
+We begin on the "PP" path instinctively, from the time we are born, before we develop consciousness.
+Hunger is pain, seeking pleasure or fulfillment.
+Because this world is imperfect, we inevitably move from pleasure back to pain, and back to seeking pleasure.
+Even those who choose sado-masochistic modes of behavior, are secretly seeking pleasure, though most of us may not understand it as such.
+I have found out, after years of observing human conduct, that at the root of even the most bizarre and destructive behavior, there is a twisted, hidden hope to find pleasure, or at least a way to minimize pain. **That's what human behavior is all about.**

+What changes the pendulum motion for humans is God's PURPOSE for humans, the third "P."

+Without PURPOSE we die, though we continue to breath!
+PURPOSE is born in the heart of God.
+He is the creator of the human PURPOSE.
+He describes for us the reason for our existence.
+He point us towards the higher destination.

+God allowed you to be born in this world for a PURPOSE.
+He is allowing you to take space on this planet for a PURPOSE.
+God's PURPOSE is what gives you a higher level of consciousness, so whether you experience pain or pleasure, you stay on a path towards PURPOSE or DESTINY.

+1) Confusing you about your PURPOSE in life

+2) Distracting you from your PURPOSE in life

+If the devil can keep you in that pendulum mode of pain, seeking pleasure, back to pain and back to pleasure... back and forth... then he got you!
+There is nothing higher to aspire for!

+God wants you to move beyond the "PP" state on to the higher level of His PURPOSE.

+What is God's PURPOSE for your life?

+If you want to find out what God's PURPOSE for your life is, observe His character.
+Watch how He loves you.
+Look at Jesus on the cross.

+John 3: 16-"For God so LOVED the world that He gave His only begotten Son, that whoever believes in Him shall not perish but have everlasting life."

+**God LOVES YOU!**

+So, what is God's PURPOSE for your life?

+**Simply, To Learn To Be A LOVER like He is**

+1) To learn HOW to allow God to LOVE you.

+2) To learn HOW to love God.

+3) To learn HOW to love people.

+4) To learn HOW to love self.

+Matthew 22: 37-40-The Message \*My notes \[ \]

+"Jesus said, "'**LOVE** the Lord your God with all your passion and prayer and intelligence.'
+This is the most important, the first on any list. \[Obediebce to God's first 4 commandments is about **LOVING** GOD\]

+But there is a second to set alongside it: '**LOVE** others as well as you **LOVE** yourself.' \[Obedience to God in the second set of 6 commandments is about **LOVING** PEOPLE AND SELF\]

+These two commands are pegs; everything in God's Law and the Prophets hangs from them."

+This is God's daily assignment for you!
+LOVE!

+At the end of the day you should be able to ask yourself, "Was I a lover today?"
+That's the only answer that matters, regardless of how much money you made, or how things went at work, or what grades you got in your paper.
+Whatever is not motivated by LOVE has "0" value in the eyes of God.
+Did you know that?
+And obeying God's LAW OF LOVE is not legalistic either!
+It's about LOVE!
+Did you noticed?

+**LOVE** is all that matters in God's agenda!

+1 Corinthians 13:1-4-The Message

+"If I speak with human eloquence and angelic ecstasy but don't love, I'm nothing but the creaking of a rusty gate.
+If I speak God's Word with power, revealing all his mysteries and making everything plain as day, and if I have faith that says to a mountain, "Jump," and it jumps, but I don't love, I'm nothing. **If I give everything I own to the poor and even go to the stake to be burned as a martyr, but I don't love, I've gotten nowhere.** So, no matter what I say, what I believe, and what I do, I'm bankrupt without love."

+Everything God does in His universe is to LOVE you, bless you and direct you.
+God model's His purpose for your life by doing it FIRST HIMSELF!

+Everything the devil does in God's universe is to trap, catch, seduce and DESTROY you.
+Don't forget that!

+Follow God's PURPOSE today, friend, and move beyond the mere "PAIN-PLEASURE" motion.

+CHOOSE to use PAIN to fulfill God's PURPOSE.
+Pain becomes valuable when used to enhance God's PURPOSE in your life.
+(Romans 8:28)

+CHOOSE to use PLEASURE to fulfill God's PURPOSE.
+Pleasure becomes valuable when used to enhance God's PURPOSE.
+(1 Timothy 6:17)

+**" Friend, seek FIRST God's kingdom, and his righteousness, and ALL THE OTHER THINGS WILL BE GIVEN TO YOU AS WELL."** (Matthew 6:33)

+God wants to transform your heart and shape you for eternity.
+God has a purpose for you right now.
+God wants to reach people for His Kingdom through you, right now!

+Are you ready to surrender to God, today?

+Are you ready to put Him first in your life, above everything else?